WordPress/wpcs-docs/wordpress-coding-standards/php.md

 - %s (string)
 - %i (identifier, e.g. table/field names)

-`$wpdb->prepare()` will take care of escaping and quoting for us.
+Note that these placeholders should not be 'quoted'! `$wpdb->prepare()` will take care of escaping and quoting for us.
 This makes it easy to see at a glance whether something has been escaped or not because it happens right when the query happens.

 See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.